-The Bank utilizes a measure to quantify non-trading foreign exchange risk, also referred to as post-structural foreign exchange risk.
+The Bank utilizes a measure to quantify non-trading foreign exchange risk, also referred to as poststructural foreign exchange risk.
 This considers the effect of currency changes on the Bank's retained earnings and profit derived throughout the year in non-USD currencies.
 Full details of the structural positions are included in the Parent's financial statements.

 The Bank will occasionally trade non-USD/JMD currencies, but these are quickly hedged.
-There were no material balances at either 2018 or 2017 fiscal year end.
+There were no material balances at either 2019 or 2018 fiscal year end.

-Notes to the Financial Statements Year ended 31 October 2018 (Expressed in Jamaican dollars unless otherwise indicated)
+Notes to the Financial Statements Year ended 31 October 2019 (Expressed in Jamaican dollars unless otherwise indicated)